Why ground-level controls are a critical safety system, not an afterthought

 The regulatory baseline: HSE identifies construction dust as a major, preventable health risk.
 See HSE CIS36 (Construction dust) and HSE: Silica dust in construction.
 COSHH (Control of Substances Hazardous to Health Regulations) requires exposure to hazardous substances to be prevented or adequately controlled.
 (For the legislation text, see COSHH Regulations 2002.)

-The solution: use contamination control mats (sticky/tacky peel-off mats) at clean-zone entry points as part of a layered dust control strategy aligned with HSE guidance (CIS36).
+The solution: use contamination control mats (sticky/tacky peel-off mats) at clean-zone entry points as part of a layered dust control strategy aligned with HSE guidance.

-Placement rule (non-negotiable): Sticky mats must be installed after boot wash/scraper stations.
-They do not work on wet mud—only on fine dust/silica.
+Placement rule (non-negotiable): The exprts at First Mats say that Tacky Mats must be installed after boot wash/scraper stations.
+They do not work on wet mud, only on fine dust/silica.
 If mud is present, the adhesive surface is blocked and becomes ineffective.

 Pedestrian Safety: Managing slip risks in welfare and transition zones

-The solution: use robust scraper mats and rubber coil (“spaghetti”) mats designed for wet, external environments.
+The solution: use robust scraper mats and site walkway matting designed for wet, external environments.

 Key technical point: permeability.
 Demolition sites are wet.
 Standard textile/carpet mats quickly become saturated, heavy, and unstable.
-Permeable rubber coil matting allows water to drain through, maintaining traction and reducing standing water at entrances.
+Permeable matting allows water to drain through, maintaining traction and reducing standing water at entrances.

 Don’t do this: don’t use indoor carpet mats outdoors.
-They become sodden, curl at the edges, and frequently turn into trip hazards—exactly the scenario HSE slip guidance aims to prevent (INDG225).
+They become sodden, curl at the edges, and frequently turn into trip hazards, exactly the scenario HSE slip guidance aims to prevent.

 Daily Matting Inspection Log